 As a condition of receiving this grant, students agree to submit a copy of their official score report to the Center when they receive their scores.

-The award amount varies between $25 and $40 (for N3) or $30 and $50 (for N1 and N2) depending on the test level, student status (graduate or undergraduate), and financial need (as determined by eligibility for need-based financial aid).
+The award amount varies between $30 and $50 depending on the applicant's student status (graduate or undergraduate) and financial need (as determined by eligibility for need-based financial aid).

 The Center accepts applications for students who have registered for the December administration of the test beginning September 1.
 Students must first register for the test and obtain a proof of registration before applying for this grant.
 For more information on test registration, see the JLPT section of the CJS website.